iotinga/react-native-ble-library/README.md

 npm install @iotinga/react-native-ble-library
 ```

+The library should link automatically both in plain React Native and Expo.

 ### Usage

 Refer to the JSDoc of the BleManager interface to know how to use the module, and look
 at the code in the `example/` directory!